-The financial implications of these changes and those for the National Living Wage will be kept under constant review and the budget, if required, will be revised before presentation to Policy & Finance Committee on 18 February 2021.
+The financial implications of these changes and those for the National Living Wage will be kept under constant review and the budget, if required, will be revised before presentation to Policy & Finance Committee on 21 February 2021.

-A vacancy provision of 3.5% of the total salary budget for 2021/22 will be made to allow for natural savings being made from posts remaining vacant before being filled.
+A vacancy provision of 3.5% of the total salary budget for 2022/23 will be made to allow for natural savings being made from posts remaining vacant before being filled.
 As it is not possible to predict precisely which business units will experience vacancies in the year, an overall saving will be set aside.
-This provision will be determined once the total salary budget for 2021/22 has been calculated.
+This provision will be determined once the total salary budget for 2022/23 has been calculated.

-4.7.3 Employer's Superannuation
+4.10.3 Employer's Superannuation

 A triennial valuation of the Nottinghamshire County Council pension scheme took place as at 31 March 2019.
 This determined the council's pension contribution rates for 2020/21, 2021/22 and 2022/23.
-The council will budget for pension contributions of 17.5% of each post's 2021/22 basic salary, and a 2021/22 notional cash deficit payment of £745,000.
-As the council prepaid for the three year deficit payment, it received a discounted rate, and hence the two years post 2020/21 will be held on the Balance Sheet until the timing of when to release to the General Fund (hence being a notional payment).
+The council will budget for pension contributions of 17.5% of each post's 2021/22 basic salary, and a 2022/23 notional cash deficit payment of £745,000.
+As the council prepaid for the three year deficit payment, it received a discounted rate, and hence the one year remaining will be held on the Balance Sheet until the timing of when to release to the General Fund (hence being a notional payment).

-4.7.4 Provision for Inflation
+4.10.4 Provision for Inflation

-The budget will be prepared by applying forecast Retail Price Index (RPI) increases to non-staff costs.
-The RPI rate for April 2020 was 1.5%: a decrease of 1.1% (from 2.6%) for March 2020.
-This is forecast to increase to 2.9% by the end of 2020/21.
-During 2020/21 the forecast looks to hover around 3% until the end of 2023.
-An inflation rate, therefore, of 3% will be applied to non-salary costs, unless a different specific rate is specified in a contract for the supply of goods and services.
+Beyond the first couple of years of the Consumer Price Index (CPI) forecast, the Office for National Statistics (ONS) typically forecasts over the medium-term that inflation returns to the 2% target.
+The May 2021 comparison of independent forecasts for the UK economy has an average CPI rate of 2.1% for 2021 and 2% for 2022.
+An inflation rate, therefore, of 2% will be applied to non-salary costs, unless a different specific rate is specified in a contract for the supply of goods and services.
 For non-contractual supplies and services there will be a freeze on inflation.

-4.7.5 Fees and Charges
+4.10.5 Fees and Charges

 Changes in fees and charges will be subject to specific, detailed review by business managers who will compare the Council's fees for discretionary services to other neighbouring and family group authorities that provide the same services.
 The business managers will also benchmark the fees with other commercial organisations where similar services are provided.
 Business managers will also assess and evaluate whether new fees and charges can be introduced for discretionary services that are not currently being charged for.
+The Council's charging policy is included in Appendix C(iv).